Digital-Data-Co/forge-docs/src/user-guide/team.md

 # Teams

-In Semaphore UI, every project is associated with a **Team**.
+In Forge, every project is associated with a **Team**.
 Only team members and admins can access the project.
 Each member of the team is assigned one of four predefined roles, which govern their level of access and the actions they can perform.

 <div class="warning">
 To avoid losing access to a project, it’s recommended to have at least two team members with the <b>Owner</b> role.